ab12gu/technical-notes/docs/manufacturing/car/mycar.md

 # My Car

+I own a [prius](https://en.wikipedia.org/wiki/Toyota_Prius) 2008 Touring model.
+It was bought new from mom in 2008/9.

-Due to front fog lights and HID headlight bulbs (higher lumens than halogen), my car is the touring model.
+You can tell that it is a touring model because it has separate front fog lights and HID headlight bulbs (higher lumens than halogen).

 - VIN: JTDKB20U987769956
     - Country Built: J